Wienerberger AG (OTCMKTS:WBRBY) Given Average Rating of “Buy” by Analysts

 Wienerberger AG (OTCMKTS:WBRBY) has been assigned an average recommendation of “Buy” from the seven ratings firms that are presently covering the stock, MarketBeat Ratings reports.
 Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.

 WBRBY has been the topic of a number of research reports.
+Exane BNP Paribas upgraded shares of Wienerberger from a “neutral” rating to an “outperform” rating in a research note on Friday, February 12th.
 Morgan Stanley reiterated an “equal weight” rating on shares of Wienerberger in a research note on Thursday, February 25th.
 Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Wienerberger in a research note on Friday, February 26th.
-HSBC initiated coverage on shares of Wienerberger in a research note on Monday.
-They issued a “buy” rating on the stock.
-UBS Group reissued a “neutral” rating on shares of Wienerberger in a report on Friday, February 26th.
-Finally, Exane BNP Paribas raised shares of Wienerberger from a “neutral” rating to an “outperform” rating in a report on Friday, February 12th.
+Berenberg Bank reissued a “buy” rating on shares of Wienerberger in a report on Friday, January 29th.
+Finally, UBS Group reaffirmed a “neutral” rating on shares of Wienerberger in a report on Friday, February 26th.

 OTCMKTS:WBRBY opened at $7.83 on Wednesday.
 Wienerberger has a 1-year low of $3.33 and a 1-year high of $8.05.
 The company’s fifty day moving average price is $7.46 and its 200-day moving average price is $6.51.